softtunex/lendsqr-fe-test/README.md

 Login Detail

-Any Email and Password would work for this as Api authentication was implemented or provided
+Any Email and Password would work for this as Api authentication was not implemented or provided

 Features Implemented